 INTERNAL SHAREES: Cloud FastPath suppresses sharing notifications automatically for internal sharees.

 EXTERNAL SHAREES: External sharees will receive an email notification when an item is shared with them on a given tenant.
 The email is a security measure to verify the user’s identity, but it also is a means to provide access to the shared item(s).
 Once the external sharee clicks on a link in the email to accept the share, they will be registered with the tenant as an external user with a user id on that tenant.
 At that point, all further emails to that user will be suppressed.

-SharePoint Online has a limit of 50,000 ACLs for the entire main site.
+SharePoint Online has a limit of 50,000 ACLs per document library.
 For best performance on SharePoint after migration completes, Microsoft recommends that you stay below 5000 ACLs, and, in many instances, a fraction of this number.
 The number of ACLs that will be applied by CFP is roughly equivalent to the number of lines in the Paths tab of the spreadsheet – but the specifics are: